iankevinmcdonald/add-image-maps/README.md

 ## Configuration options

 On the Admin settings page for the plugin, you can save CPU time by turning it off where you don't need it.
-You can also decide whether to turn off the responsive images feature for images with maps.
+You can also decide whether to turn off the Image Maps Resizer that makes image maps responsive, and (for images with maps) WordPress's own responsive images feature.

   ## Troubleshooting

+### Interaction with responsive images ##

+HTML Image Maps don't play well with responsive images; their dimensions are absolute, and they don't scale up or down when CSS resizes the image.
+This is a problem with the image maps themselves.

+Wordpress 4.4 onwards includes srcset and sizes attributes to make all images responsive.
+So this plugin takes a couple of steps to solve this, both of which can be turned off or on in the plugin settings page.

+Firstly, it optionally turns off the responsiveness for images with maps, by deleting their srcset and sizes attributes.

+Secondly, it incorporates David Bradshaw's __Image Map Resizer__ script to keep image maps the same size as their images.
+This is useful not just for responsive images, but for every image that is displayed in other than full size.

 ### I've created an image map, and inserted the image into a page, but the image map isn't working.

 Add_Img_Maps doesn't search the page HTML to find every image (which would slow the plugin down).
 Instead, it asks Wordpress which images are attached to it (or featured, or the header).